cedricg-mirror/reflexions/CyberCrime/BazaarLoader/5C7A3BD2BAA8303354D8098B8D5961F111E467002BB0C6FEE120825B32798228/README.md

 NTDLL Base Address :

-The sample us the fact that PEB->LDR is located whithin NTDLL image to locate its base address :
+The sample use the fact that PEB->LDR is located whithin NTDLL image to locate its base address :

 ```asm
                        mov   	rax,qword ptr gs:[60h]  	; rax = PEB